allan3723/GW2-Gem-Tracker/README.md

 Four main files: CTG.java, customGUI.java, GridBagGUI.java, jGW2API.java

-CTG:        Extracts and calculates all the gold to gem exchange rate
+CTG:        Extracts and calculates all the gold to gem exchange rate.
+Since there is currently no way of getting the
+            cost of X amount of gems off the API, it has to be calculated.
+The result is not exact, but is fairly close to the actual amount.
+However, the amount of gems you can buy with X amount of gold is accurate since that is straight from the API.

-customGUI:  Creates a new frame for the user to input custom amounts to display
+customGUI:  Creates a new frame for the user to input custom amounts to display.

-GridBagGUI: Builds the main GUI where all the information is displayed
+GridBagGUI: Builds the main GUI where all the information is displayed.

 jGW2API:    Taken from Varonth's wrapper class at (https://code.google.com/p/j-gw2-api/).
 Used Veroth's jGW2API.java file
             to establish connection to the API and modified it to used V2 of the API - mainly to use commerce/exchange